hackforla/internship/.github/ISSUE_TEMPLATE/research--test--issue-template.md

   see if it's ready for deployment, and if not, give feedback until it is ready to be made available to use
 title: 'Research: Test: Issue Template: [Replace with NAME OF TEMPLATE]'
-labels: 'feature: missing, feature: research, feature: test a template (step 2a), good first issue, milestone: missing, Participant Type: TWE Team Member, role: UI/UX research, size: 3pt, time sensitive'
+labels: 'complexity: small, feature: missing, feature: research, feature: test a template (step 2a), milestone: missing, Participant Type: TWE Team Member, role: UI/UX research,
+  size: 1pt, time sensitive'
 assignees: ''

 ---